JoshuaFox/JoshuaFox.github.io/humor/carbs.md

 # Cursed from Day One

  The first ever _Issur_?
 Wheat.
 The first sin?
 Eating wheat.
 The forbidden tree in Gan Eden was wheat! ([Breishit Rabba 15:7](https://www.sefaria.org.il/Bereishit_Rabbah.15.7); [Berakhot 40a](https://www.sefaria.org.il/Berakhot.40a.14?lang=en)).
 So it was quite apropos that Adam's curse, the curse which follows us through the generations, was: תאכל לחם “Thou shalt eat bread” (Breishit 3:19).
-Chava's curse was, per Hassidic tradition, to prepare challa, related to the item in the list of things are women doomed from birth to die [Mishna Shabbat 2:6](https://www.sefaria.org.il/Mishnah_Shabbat.2.6?lang=en)!
-(If you can stand it, [this sick bread-pusher](https://www.showbreadinstitute.org/breishit2020) actually _brags_ about [these curses]((https://saidels.com/articles/breadtree.htm))!)
+Chava's curse was, per Hassidic tradition, to prepare challa, related to the item in the list of three things are doom women  to die ([Mishna Shabbat 2:6](https://www.sefaria.org.il/Mishnah_Shabbat.2.6?lang=en))!
+(If you can stand it, [this sick bread-pusher](https://www.showbreadinstitute.org/breishit2020) actually _brags_ about [these three curses]((https://saidels.com/articles/breadtree.htm))!)

 # Bread: Blood